Ever Present

 Together the works underline the ever-present existence of our First Peoples.

-Ever Present: First Peoples Art of Australia is presented by the National Gallery of Australia and Wesfarmers Arts in partnership with Auckland Art Gallery Toi o Tāmaki and supported by the Australian Government.
+Ever Present: First Peoples Art of Australia is presented by the National Gallery of Australia and Wesfarmers Arts.

 Supported by